nhsx/open-source-policy/open-source-policy.md

 ## 3. When code should be open or closed

-By default, all new code should be open source.
+By default, all new code funded by the NHS or supported by NHS staff should be open source.
 But what does this mean, and what are the exceptions to this general rule?
 All new code should be:

 * **Coded In The Open**